vmware/vcf-security-and-compliance-guidelines/threat-resources/BRICKSTORM/AUDIT-EVENTS.md

   3. Disk path (vmdk) belongs to a VM in your Critical VM list (see below)
   4. Target VM is NOT the same VM that owns the disk
   5. Target VM is NOT in your Critical VM list
-  6. Target VM is NOT in your Backup Proxy whitelist (see tuning note)
+  6. Target VM is NOT in your Backup Proxy allowlist (see tuning note)
   7. User is NOT in Backup Service Accounts list
 ```